M-Affan-Nazir/edmonton-traffic-statistics/data/readme.md

 ## Notes
 - All files are in CSV format.
-- readme.md contains links to download the datasets from Edmonton Open Data Portal..
+- readme.md contains links to download the datasets from Edmonton Open Data Portal.